-Make sure that your contractor uses the Manual J residential load calculation procedure.
+Make sure that your contractor uses the Manual residential load calculation procedure.
 Insist on it!
 Manual J is the official standard for residential load calculation and is required by many building codes around the country.

 Your contractor will carefully measure your home and evaluate its levels of insulation.
-Windows’ sizes and quantity will be noted, levels of infiltration will be estimated, and internal loads, including lighting and kitchen appliances will be taken into consideration.
+Windows’ sizes and quantity will be noted, levels of infiltration will be estimated, and internal loads (including lighting and kitchen appliances) will be taken into consideration.
 A computerized analysis will be completed that indicates just how much heating and/or cooling capacity your new system should provide.
 After the installation of your new system is completed, you will receive a copy of the computerized load calculation for your records.

 All too often, old heating and air-conditioning systems are replaced without giving any thought to the old duct work.
 Properly installed and maintained ductwork can last twenty years or more.
 But time, heat, and humidity can degrade your duct’s insulation.
-Over the years, your ducts may have collected contaminates that should be removed.
+Over the years, your ducts might have collected contaminates that should be removed.

 Think about it.
 Have some of the rooms in your home been less comfortable than others?
 Too hot or too cold?
 Now is the time for your contractor to evaluate the amount of air each room should get and verify that your duct system is clean and configured to deliver the right air to the right rooms.
-It may even be time to consider replacing your duct system.
+It might even be time to consider replacing your duct system.